 For individual segments and information about episodes, click the "audio" tab.

 You can leave comments for the Moles at email@example.com or by clicking on the comment section for any of our audio pieces.

-To hear the whole show (and how all the pieces hang together and support each other), use the play button below.
+To hear the whole show, use the play button below.
 To hear individual pieces and find more information, follow these links:

 What is the unemployment situation today, and what can and should be done about it?
 Dedrick Muhammad, researcher and writer at the Institute for Policy Studies talks with the Old Mole's Bill Resnick about jobs and the performance of the Obama adminstration in creating them.